 Celtics bounce back, hand Hornets 6th straight loss

-Jayson Tatum scored 24 points, Kemba Walker added 22 points and seven assists, and the visiting Boston Celtics handed the Charlotte Hornets their sixth consecutive loss, 109-92 on Tuesday at Spectrum Center.
+Jayson Tatum scored 24 points, Kemba Walker added 22 points and seven assists, and the visiting Boston Celtics handed the Charlotte Hornets their sixth consecutive loss, 109-92 on Tuesday.
 Coming in off a lopsided loss to reigning NBA champion Toronto, Boston ratcheted up its defensive intensity early.
 The Celtics limited the Hornets to just 18 first-quarter points and 43 for the first half.

-Boston book-ended the contest by holding the Hornets below 20 points again in the fourth quarter, ultimately pulling away with a 29-19 edge in the final 12 minutes.
-The Celtics forced Charlotte into 17 turnovers, with the help of three steals each from Tatum and Walker, who played eight seasons for the Hornets before leaving this offseason.
+Boston bookended the contest by holding the Hornets below 20 points again in the fourth quarter, ultimately pulling away with a 29-19 edge in the final 12 minutes.
+The Celtics forced Charlotte into 17 turnovers, with the help of three steals each from Tatum and Walker, who played eight seasons for the Hornets before leaving in the most recent offseason.
 Boston then exercised an advantage on the interior to steadily build its lead.

-Three Celtics exceeded 20 points, with Gordon Hayward joining Tatum and Walker with 21.
-Hayward recorded a double-double with 10 rebounds and dished six assists.
+Three Celtics exceeded 20 points, with Gordon Hayward (21) joining Tatum and Walker.
+Hayward also grabbed 10 rebounds and dished out six assists.
 Enes Kanter came off the bench and registered a double-double of 13 points and a game-high 14 rebounds, and he contributed to the defensive effort with six blocked shots.

-The Boston defense, which came into Tuesday's matinee ranked second in opponent points per game at 104.0, kept Charlotte below 100 points in regulation for the fourth time during the Hornets' six-game skid.
-Charlotte's season-long leading scorers Devontae' Graham and former Celtics guard Terry Rozier had just 11 and 10 points, respectively.
+The Boston defense, which came into Tuesday's matinee ranked second in opponents' points per game at 104.0, kept Charlotte below 100 points in regulation for the fourth time during the Hornets' six-game skid.
+Charlotte's season-long leading scorers, Devonte' Graham and former Celtics guard Terry Rozier, had just 11 and 10 points, respectively.
 P.J.
-Washington led the Hornets with 15 points, while Miles Bridges posted 14 points and 10 rebounds.
+Washington led the Hornets with 15 points while Miles Bridges posted 14 points and 10 rebounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)